 Theory and Analysis

-This unit focuses on beginning to develop your practice into a form of enquiry, with a questioning, analytical and interrogative approach to your work that will enable you to become a self-sustaining reflective practitioner.
+Through this unit, you’ll begin to develop your practice into a form of enquiry, with a questioning, analytical and interrogative approach to your work, enabling you to become a self-sustaining reflective practitioner.

 During term two you begin developing your MA project, evaluating and testing out the aims of your proposal over a sustained period of self-directed study.